MarcusWegener/Export2Dataflow/README.md

 ## Getting Started
 ### Download everything you need from this repository.
 * External Tool integration file: _export2dataflow.pbitool.json_
+* External Tool integration file: _publish2dataflow.pbitool.json_
 * The PowerShell script: _Export2Dataflow.ps1_

 ### Copy the External Tool integration file
 The External Tool integration file is needed to get the button in the Power BI ribbon.
-In order to achieve this, you need to copy the _export2dataflow.pbitool.json_ file in the External Tools folder.
+In order to achieve this, you need to copy the _export2dataflow.pbitool.json_ and _publish2dataflow.pbitool.json_ file in the External Tools folder.
 For me this location was:
 _C:\Program Files (x86)\Common Files\Microsoft Shared\Power BI Desktop\External Tools_

 While copying the files, it can be that Windows asks you to login with admin privileges before you can continue.
 This is mandatory to copy the files.
 If you cannot do this yourself, please contact your administrator.